marp-team/marp/README.md

 ## Marp family

 Our projects have consisted of manyrepos in order to focus limited scope per repository.
+Active projects are shown as emphasized in following list.

-This repo (**[@marp-team/marp][marp]**) is an entrance to Marp family, and places [our website](https://marp.app/) and project-wide utilities by the monorepo structure.
+This repo (**[@marp-team/marp][marp]**) is an entrance to Marp family, and places [our website](https://marp.app/).

 ### Framework / Core